 -jitter: Apply jitter to image.
 Default is

 32. Set to

 -layer_sigma: Apply gaussian blur to image.
 Default is set to

 adam; default is

 adam.
-L-BFGS tends to give better results, but uses more memory.
-Switching to ADAM will reduce memory usage; when using ADAM you will probably need to play with other parameters to get good results, especially the style weight, content weight, and learning rate.
+Adam tends to perform the best for DeepDream.
+L-BFGS tends to give worse results and it uses more memory; when using L-BFGS you will probably need to play with other parameters to get good results, especially the learning rate.

--learning_rate: Learning rate to use with the ADAM optimizer.
-Default is 1e1.
+-learning_rate: Learning rate to use with the ADAM and L-BFGS optimizers.
+Default is

--normalize_weights: If this flag is present, style and content weights will be divided by the number of channels for each layer.
+-normalize_weights: If this flag is present, dream weights will be divided by the number of channels for each layer.
 Idea from PytorchNeuralStyleTransfer.